JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

          println(name, " starting to charge at ", now(env))
          @yield timeout(sim, charge_duration)
          println(name, " leaving the bcs at ", now(env))
-         @yield release(bcs)
+         @yield unlock(bcs)
        end
 car (generic function with 1 method)
 ```

 The resource’s `lock` function generates an event that lets you wait until the resource becomes available again.
-If you are resumed, you “own” the resource until you release it.
+If you are resumed, you “own” the resource until you release it with `unlock`.

-You are responsible to call `release` once you are done using the resource.
-When you release a resource, the next waiting process is resumed and now “owns” one of the resource’s slots.
+You are responsible to call `unlock` once you are done using the resource.
+When you unlock (release) a resource, the next waiting process is resumed and now “owns” one of the resource’s slots.
 The basic `Resource` sorts waiting processes in a FIFO (first in—first out) way.

 A resource needs a reference to an `Environment` and a capacity when it is created: